-It is the first time that Michela Picchi shows her art works in a gallery.
-Tigre contro Tigre is the title of the solo exhibition, which is the debut of the artist into the art world.
+It is the first time that Michela Picchi shows her artworks in a gallery.
+Tigre contro Tigre is the title of her debut solo exhibition.
 Picchi lives and works in Berlin.
-During her stay in Italy she tells us about her, about her experiences, her changes of perspective, different places and large collaborations.
-Through twenty art works, specifically selected or produced for Martina Corbetta, the viewer can see her story.
+During her stay in Italy she tells us about her, about her experiences, her changes of perspective, different places and extensive collaborations.
+Through twenty artworks, specifically selected or produced for Martina Corbetta, the viewer can see her story.

-These graphic art works represent Picchi’s life.
-The strong Chinese city helped her to work and to keep inspirations by using new colours, patterns and micro worlds.
-The city pushed her by a personal motivation to continue in this artistic way.
-Her first solo exhibition developed thanks to her passion to travel.
+These graphic artworks represent Picchi’s life.
+I met Michela a couple of years ago in Hong Kong: she was an established illustrator, a different and very complex graphic illustrator as well as human being.
+The strong Chinese city helped her to work and get inspired by using new colours, patterns and micro worlds.
+The city pushed her personal motivation to continue her artistic journey, from Hong Kong to Berlin – where she lives and works – to Barcelona, Paris and Taipei.
+Her first solo exhibition developed from her passion for travelling.
 Tigre contro Tigre, created in collaboration with Martina Corbetta, reflects the gallery’s artistic style through Picchi’s style.

-Taipei is an important step for several young talents to show art, in particular it is a good place for artists who, like Picchi, maybe have a different background – Michela studied Political Science, where she graduated specializing in Law and Economics, and then decided to follow her artistic flair and she studied also at IED.
-Picchi’s dream was to turn her passion, illustration, in an ordinary work.
-“I learned, from this important change of direction of my life, that we should always try to be aware of what a human being is and what we can become”.
+Taipei is an important stage for several young talents to show art, it is a particularly good place for artists who, like Picchi, may have a different background – Michela studied Political Science, where she graduated specializing in Law and Economics, and then decided to follow her artistic flair and she studied at IED too.
+Picchi’s dream was to turn her passion, illustration, into an ordinary job.
+“I learned, from this important change of direction in my life, that we should always try to be aware of what a human being is and what we can become”.

-Tigre contro Tigre is the result of encounter of three personalities – an artist, a curator and a gallery owner.
-The exhibition is a good place to see the Picchi’s artistic research and career trained by big collaboration with: Fendi, Pull & Bear, Converse, Vice, BG Berlin, Nike Italy, Bosco Berlin, American Express, Girl Effect, Avaaz, and numerous magazine.
+Tigre contro Tigre is the result of three personalities coming together– an artist, a curator and a gallery owner.
+The exhibition is a good place to see Picchi’s artistic research and a career she built through big collaborations with: Fendi, Pull & Bear, Converse, Vice, BG Berlin, Nike Italy, Bosco Berlin, American Express, Girl Effect, Avaaz, and various magazines too.

-The fluid coloured method, with patterns inspired by a pop art, the fantastic surreal tribal and dreamlike themes are immediately recognizable.
-At first, her bright colours have a strong effect on the viewers, but then recurrent subjects such as the upside down self-portrait, the tigers, the imaginary pink unicorns, the couple, the circle, the flowers, the polka dots, hide a deeper meaning.
+The fluid coloured method, with patterns inspired by pop art, the fantastic surreal tribal and dreamlike themes are immediately recognizable.
+At first, her bright colours have a strong effect on the viewers, but then, recurrent subjects such as the upside down self-portrait, the tigers, the imaginary pink unicorns, the couple, the circle, the flowers, the polka dots, all hide a deeper meaning.